June 2011

 This book was so fascinating to me.
 I'd love to learn more about the Chinese language.
 I don't think I'd ever be able to pronounce it - I wouldn't be that good at the subtle nuances of the sounds.

-the two books about China this summer.
+It was an interesting experience to read the two books about China this summer.
 I'd love to continue with more books.
 I'm glad I did read these because they gave me an appreciation of the Chinese people.
 I get so upset with China, but know I know that I can respect the Laobaixing.

 This is the cover of another edition of the book.
 I thought it was interesting.